 Dianne Freeman, author of the Lefty and Agatha award- winning Countess of Harleigh mystery series.

 "Meticulously researched with a twisty, compelling plot and a heroine that you root for from the first page, SPITFIRE combines all the elements of great historical fiction, I thoroughly enjoyed this story!”

 Jane Healey, author of The Saturday Evening Girls Club and The Beantown Girls, a Washington Post and Amazon Charts bestseller.

 "Huie has created a hard-bitten, hard-core heroine in Livy Nash, and a perfectly noir spy thriller.
-Set in post-World War II Europe, Spitfire is a real page turner with fun historical flourishes, including an Ian Fleming cameo.
 As the Cold War heats up, the mysterious man waiting around the corner could mean either danger or love – or both."

 Alisa Smith, author of the Lena Stillman series

 It's the day of the London Victory Celebrations 1946.
 World War II is over, and former spy Livy Nash is celebrating with her third drink before noon.
 She went to war to kill Nazis.
 Dropped behind enemy lines as a courier, she quickly became one of the toughest agents in France.
 But her war ended with betrayal and the execution of the man she loved.